Three weeks before Election Day, Trump allies go after Hunter — and Joe — Biden

 “The New York Post never asked the Biden campaign about the critical elements of this story,” he added.
 “They certainly never raised that Rudy Giuliani — whose discredited conspiracy theories and alliance with figures connected to Russian intelligence have been widely reported — claimed to have such materials.”

-Hunter Biden’s attorney, George Mesires, did not return several messages seeking comment.
+Hunter Biden’s attorney, George Mesires, told The Washington Post that “this purported meeting never happened.”
 Pozharskyi, who works for Burisma, the Ukrainian gas firm that included Hunter Biden on its board from 2014 to 2019, could not be reached for comment.

 The leak of the materials less than three weeks before Election Day centered on some of the same unproven allegations against Biden that led to Trump’s impeachment late last year after he pressured Ukrainian authorities to investigate the former vice president.